 The following errors are specified as warnings to ensure that the CPU module can still run even when the warnings are triggered by its AIO modules.
-You can set up HWCONFIG to have the following first 4 error codes appear as errors when they occur.
+The following first 4 error codes are set as warnings by default in HWCONFIG; CPU must STOP running immediately when the first 4 errors occur.